Let’s face it: security guards are not often taken seriously – and are more often the butt of jokes.

 The third factor, which is gaining considerable popularity in the business world, is a factor completely unique to you such as your voice or your fingerprint.
 There’s not a person alive on this planet that has the same voiceprint or fingerprint as you, which is an enormous comfort to your company’s security.

 The downside of explosive use of technology in business is the same rapid development of technology to hinder business criminally.
 As intelligent as some of our deployed means of security are, they remain limited without human supervision.
-To ensure the most secure version of your network, invest in a managed security system.
+To ensure the most secure version of your network, invest in a managed security system, such as that provided as part of our HIPAA managed hosting.